mdominguez56/react-redux/README.md

-# React + useReducer + Redux
+# React + useReducer

 Hi!
-I'm Matias Dominguez Alonso and in this repo I use two techs to state management:
+I'm Matias Dominguez Alonso and in this repo I use the useReducer Hook to state manangments

-- UseReducer
-- Redux

 ## Available Scripts